Qwinn1/forktools/README.md

 # Qwinn's forktools

-Sixteen 100% local, 100% bash scripts to make fork maintenance and monitoring infinitely easier.
+Eighteen 100% local, 100% bash scripts to make fork maintenance and monitoring infinitely easier.
 Very useful even if you're only farming Chia.
-Includes a 100% local blockchain explorer that can provide full history of any wallet address, deeply detailed monitoring stats, automated service starting and stopping, automated config.yaml editing (including mass adding and/or deleting of plot directory lists), fully scripted updating of any fork to the latest released version, all forktool output can now be logged to files, and most commands can now be run for a single fork or all of them at once.
+Includes a 100% local blockchain explorer that can provide full history of any wallet address, deeply detailed monitoring stats, service starting and stopping, code patching, automated config.yaml editing (including mass adding and/or deleting of plot directory lists), fully scripted updating of any fork to the latest released version, all forktool output can now be logged to files, and most commands can now be run for a single fork or all of them at once.
 Requires extremely little configuration (really only have to supply your plot directories for 'forkaddplotdirs' to work, and which services for which forks 'forkstart all' should start), but there are lots of optional configuration options available to fine tune other forktools to your taste.

 Fully tested and compatible under Ubuntu 20.04, MacOS X, and WSL2 installations under Windows.